lyubogankov/adventofcode2022/README.md

 In order to extract all of this information, I used a pre-compiled verbose regular expression with named matching groups.

-I recently learned about the verbose mode of Python's regular expression module from a [Stack Overflow answer by Raymond Hettinger](https://stackoverflow.com/a/72538070), and I quite like it's readability!
+I recently learned about the verbose mode of Python's regular expression module from a [Stack Overflow answer by Raymond Hettinger](https://stackoverflow.com/a/72538070), and I quite like its readability!
 The only gotcha is that verbose mode ignores all whitespace, so in order to match spaces I have to use brackets (`[ ]`), though in my opinion it doesn't detract too much from readability.

 ```python
 pattern = re.compile(r"""